qadamcsqueezy/mygit/README.md

 # Motivation

 Sometimes you just want to put your local directory in github without going to the browser .

-_"So me think why wast time do lot commands, when one command do trick"_
+> _"So me think why wast time do lot commands, when one command do trick"_ - kevin from the office

 <!-- motivationstop -->